 What do CROs care about?

-With the above in mind, it’s important to build reporting and dashboards that answer questions CROs are probably asking their teams weekly.
+With the above in mind, it’s important to build reporting and dashboards that answer questions CROs probably ask their teams weekly.
+Some examples include:

-• What do my buyers and customers need from us in regard to positioning, pricing, our product, services, and integrations?
+- What do my buyers and customers need from us regarding positioning, pricing, our products, services, and integrations?

 5 key sales performance dashboards for CROs